I think you can have a ridiculously enormous and complex data set, but if you have the right tools and methodology, then it’s not a problem.

 The value of South Africa’s commitment to the collection of environmental data through SAEON cannot be understated.
 This demands consistent monitoring, accurate measurement and transparent data processes to ensure reliable data sets that deliver meaningful societal impact.

-Delegates from the global south were engaged in plenary sessions, panel discussions and oral and poster presentations, all aimed at creating a deeper understanding of meteorological and oceanographic dynamics in the southern hemisphere.
+Delegates from the Global South were engaged in plenary sessions, panel discussions and oral and poster presentations, all aimed at creating a deeper understanding of meteorological and oceanographic dynamics in the Southern Hemisphere.

-A special session at ICSHMO 2025 explored the systemic barriers facing Global South scientists – and how the World Climate Research Programme is working to build a more inclusive climate science community.
+A special session at ICSHMO 2025 explored the systemic barriers facing Global South scientists, and how the World Climate Research Programme is working to build a more inclusive climate science community.

 The AAORIA/Ocean20 hybrid workshop brought together scientists, innovators, institutional partners and regional stakeholders to explore how innovation can drive and enhance coastal resilience through new technologies, collaborative platforms and scientific research.